-OpenType is a hybrid, TrueType alike font format that can contain both TrueType of PostScript font data.
+OpenType is a hybrid, TrueType alike font format that can contain both TrueType or PostScript font data.
 This made it easy for Adobe to convert its existing library and finally gain a solid foothold in the Windows font market.
 Microsoft added OpenType support to Windows 2000, hoping to expand its market share in the publishing market which was traditionally dominated by the Macintosh.
-Users also benefit from OpenType since it is completely platform independent and offers advanced typographic features as well as support for enhanced character sets like Unicode.
+Users also benefit from OpenType since it is completely platform-independent and offers advanced typographic features as well as support for enhanced character sets like Unicode.

 The first OpenType fonts appeared on the market in 2000.
 Adobe adapted ATM so other operating systems besides Windows 2000 support OpenType.
-Meanwhile all the major operating systems on the market include native support for OpenType.
+Meanwhile, all the major operating systems on the market include native support for OpenType.

 The death of Multiple Master fonts

 In 1999, Adobe announced that they were giving up on Multiple Master fonts, citing a lack of user interest as the main reason behind the move.
-The company continued to sell their existing catalog of Multiple Master fonts until early 2003.
+The company continued to sell its existing catalog of Multiple Master fonts until early 2003.
 At the end of 2004, Adobe stopped offering tech support for Multiple Master fonts, excepting for customers who owned their Font Folio 9 library.